 How to Get There: Take the MRT to Phahon Yothin Station.
 From there, it’s about a 10-minute walk to Centara Grand at Central Plaza Ladprao.
 Alternatively, you can take a taxi or Grab to the hotel.

-Or Tor Kor was the last stop on our Bangkok market tour with Natt of Your Thai Guide, and she took us to stall 11/40 to have hoy tod and Pad Thai.
-It’s one of several kiosks at the Or Tor Kor food court offering different types of prepared Thai food.
+A local took us to Or Tor Kor Market specifically to try hoy tod and pad thai at stall 11/40.
+It’s one of several kiosks at the market’s food court offering different types of prepared Thai food.